 As the name suggests, a pinched nerve is a painful situation occurring when too much pressure is placed on a nerve.
 While a pinched nerve can happen to any dog, some breeds are particularly predisposed to it.
-If your dog is less mobile, assumes an unusual posture or appears uncoordinated, "in a pinch," it's best to see your vet as several conditions may be triggering these symptoms; a pinched nerve isn't necessarily the culprit.
+If your dog is less mobile, assumes an unusual posture, or appears uncoordinated, it's best to see your veterinarian, as several conditions may be triggering these symptoms.
+A pinched nerve isn't necessarily the culprit.

 When the dog's vertebrae are aligned well and the dog's spine is flexible and in good shape, you'll see a happy and healthy animal.
-Problems start when, for one reason or another, the spinal cord is damaged, a condition referred to as myelopathy, or the spinal cord is narrowed, a condition known as stenosis.
-Any damage to the spine may cause nerve roots to be compressed, a condition known as radiculopathy, or simply pinched nerves.
-Pinched nerves can be caused by spinal trauma, herniated disks, fractures, hereditary disorders, tumors and any other conditions known for causing nerve compression.
+Problems start when, for one reason or another, the spinal cord is damaged due to severe compression, a condition referred to as myelopathy, or the spinal column is narrowed, a condition known as stenosis.
+Any damage to the spine may cause nerve roots to be compressed, a condition known as radiculopathy.
+Pinched nerves can be caused by spinal trauma or herniated discs, as well as fractures, hereditary disorders, tumors, and any other cervical conditions known for causing nerve compression.

-You won't see or feel pinched nerves, but your dog likely will move less and assume unusual postures.
-You also may notice weakness, uncoordinated movements, loss of muscle mass, vocalizations, behavior changes, and in severe cases, loss of bladder and bowel control.
-When the pinched nerve is located in the neck area, you may notice the head kept low, reluctance to move it up and down and front leg lameness.
-Dogs with pinched nerves further down the spine may show varying signs depending on what nerves are compressed.
+You won't see or feel pinched nerves, but your dog likely will move less and have muscle spasms that can make them assume unusual postures.
+You also may notice weakness (especially in the back legs), limping, uncoordinated movements, loss of muscle mass, vocalizations, behavior changes, and in severe cases, some urinary incontinence or loss of bowel control.
+When the pinched nerve is located in the dog's neck or neck area, you may notice the effects of neck pain, including the head kept low and the reluctance to move it up and down, as well as front leg lameness.
+Dogs with pinched nerves further down the spine may show pain or other effects, depending on what nerves are compressed.

-If you notice any abnormal symptoms in your dog and suspect a pinched nerve, it's important to seek veterinary attention immediately.
-Left untreated, this condition may become more difficult to treat, not to mention the fact dogs are often in severe pain.
-Treatment varies depending on the underlying cause.
+If you notice any abnormal symptoms in your dog and suspect a pinched nerve, it's important to visit your DVM attention immediately to address your dog's pain.
+Left untreated, this condition may become more difficult to treat, not to mention the fact that dogs are often in severe pain.
+Treatment options vary depending on the underlying cause.

-Degenerative disk diseases are commonly treated with anti-inflammatory drugs, along with pain medications, strict confinement and rest.
+Degenerative disc diseases, such as intervertebral disc disease or IVDD, are commonly treated with anti-inflammatory drugs and muscle relaxers, along with pain medications and strict confinement or cage rest.
 Severe cases may require surgical intervention.
-Additionally, acupuncture and chiropractic treatments may be recommended by traditional or holistic vets.
+Additionally, acupuncture and chiropractic treatments may be recommended by your veterinarian.